microsoft/bond/README.md

 to build Bond you will need CMake (3.1+),
 [Haskell Stack](https://docs.haskellstack.org/en/stable/README/#how-to-install)
 (1.5.1+) and Boost (1.61+).

+If you already have RapidJSON and would like to build against it, you may add argument `-DBOND_FIND_RAPIDJSON=TRUE` to cmake.
+It will use find_package(RapidJSON).
+Otherwise, Bond will also install RapidJSON.

 Following are specific instructions for building on various platforms.